fraxinus-excelsiorr/reproducible_research/README.md

 1. Download PENGUINS_FINAL.Rmd from the penguins folder in this repository to a new folder in your PC (not saved to desktop).
 2. Download the "functions", "figures", and "data" subfolders from the penguins folder in this repository (including their contents), and save them to the folder you just made.
 3. Open R and set your working directory to the folder you just made.
-4. Ensure that the required R packages are downloaded.
+4. Ensure that the required R packages are downloaded - see below.
 5. Open PENGUINS_FINAL.Rmd in R and run the code.

 Note: when my partner ran my code, they accessed the first version of the markdown file rather than the final version.
 This is also saved in the penguins folder as "assignment_version_1".